 Authentication by biometric verification is becoming increasingly common in corporate and public security systems, consumer electronics and point of sale (POS) applications.
 In addition to security, the driving force behind biometric verification has been convenience.
-Biometric readers are part of a Door Entry system and can be part of a larger Access Control System.
+Biometric readers form part of a door entry system and can be part of a larger access control System.

 Biometric devices, such as finger scanners, consist of:

 - Software that converts the scanned information into digital form and compares match points

 - A database that stores the biometric data for comparison

 To prevent identity theft, biometric data is usually encrypted when it’s gathered.

 For a Biometric Reader call us today on 01224 710014 or: